 Turkey's more than 30-year-old conflict with the outlawed Kurdistan Workers' Party (PKK) reignited in the summer of 2015, after a ceasefire declared a year-and-a-half ago faltered and peace talks between the two sides collapsed.

 PKK attacks on security forces have been frequent since then with the government launching military operations against the group in the southeast of the country.

-PKK is considered a "terrorist" organisation by the United States and the European Union.
+PKK is considered a "terrorist" organisation by the US and the EU.

 Turkey has also been hit by repeated bomb attacks blamed on Islamic State of Iraq and the Levant (ISIL, also known as ISIS) in recent months.

 Talip Kucukcan, an academic and ruling AK Party MP, said Turkey was going through a rough period and moves made under the state of emergency were necessary for the country to normalise.

 "Turkey is facing the aftermath of a coup attempt, and frequent terror attacks by ISIL and the PKK.
 A country, that has lost more than 500 soldiers and hundreds of its citizens in a short time cannot tolerate individuals, organisations, and media outlets praising the culprits of these crimes," Kucukcan told Al Jazeera.

 "France is also going through a state of emergency.
 The loss that country suffered from terrorism is in no comparison to Turkey.
 However, after being the victim of two attacks, it has declared its own state of emergency."

 RELATED: Pro-Kurdish newspaper Ozgur Gundem shut down in Turkey